 Macadamia oil has close similarities to that of olive oil.
-When added to dishes, it imparts sweet delicious flavor to a wide variety of foods.
+When added to dishes, it imparts sweet, delicious flavor to a wide variety of foods.
 It is widely applied as cooking and dressing oil in the preparations of vegetables, seafood and meat dishes in many cuisines.

 Macadamia nut allergy is quite a rare occurrence and not as common as other tree nut allergies like cashew, and pistachios.
-However, sometimes it might cause hypersensitivity reactions in sensitive people to food substances prepared with these nuts.
-The type and severity of symptoms may range from gastro-intestinal symptoms like vomiting, diarrhea, pain abdomen; and respiratory tract symptoms like swelling of lips, throat pain, breathing difficulty, and chest congestion.
+However, sometimes it might cause hypersensitivity reactions in sensitive people to food substances prepared with them.
+The type and severity of symptoms may range from gastrointestinal symptoms like vomiting, diarrhea, pain abdomen; and respiratory tract symptoms like swelling of lips, throat pain, breathing difficulty, and chest congestion.
 Therefore, caution should be exercised in those with nut allergic syndrome while using food preparations that contain these nut products.
 (Disclaimer).

 <<-Back to Nuts nutrition from Macadamia nut.
 Please visit here for an impressive list of healthy nuts and seeds with complete illustrations of their nutrition facts and health benefits.